Teacher Notes

 {11819_Background_Equation_13}

 Single replacement reactions will not occur in the reverse direction without a battery because, in the reverse reaction, a less active metal would have to replace a more active metal.
+Double Replacement Reactions Double replacement reactions involve the exchange of ions between two compounds.
+The general form for a double replacement reaction is shown in Equation 14. {11819_Background_Equation_14}

+The ionic compounds in a double replacement reaction can be thought of as a pair of partners.
+In Equation 14, A and B are one set of reactant partners while C and D are another set of reactant partners.
+When these two compounds react, they exchange partners so that A and D become a new set of partners, while B and C do the same.
 A double replacement reaction generally occurs between two ionic compounds in aqueous solution and is driven by formation of a product that is released from solution, such as in the formation of a precipitate or a gas.
 Precipitation reactions occur when two soluble compounds react and exchange partners such that one of the resulting products is insoluble.
 Gas forming reactions occur when one of the products is a gas that bubbles out of solution.
-Examples of each of these types of reactions are shown in Equations 15 and 16.
+Examples of each of these types of reactions are shown in Equations 15 and 16. {11819_Background_Equation_15}

 {11819_Background_Equation_16}

-A combustion reaction is a reaction in which a compound reacts with oxygen, often producing energy in the form of heat and light.
+Combustion Reactions A combustion reaction is a reaction in which a compound reacts with oxygen, often producing energy in the form of heat and light.
 Many combustion reactions involve the reaction of a hydrocarbon or a compound containing hydrogen, carbon, and oxygen atoms with oxygen gas.
 In the complete combustion of a hydrocarbon, the products are always carbon dioxide gas and water.
-The general form for complete combustion between a hydrocarbon and oxygen is shown in Equation 17.
+The general form for complete combustion between a hydrocarbon and oxygen is shown in Equation 17. {11819_Background_Equation_17}

 Because energy is produced in sufficient quantities in combustion reactions, many hydrocarbons are burned as fuels.
 Common examples of fuels include methane, propane, butane, octane and gasoline.
 The combustion of propane in a gas barbeque grill, for example, is shown in Equation 18.